tsuru/tsuru/docs/contributing/setting-up-your-tsuru-development-environment.rst

 Starting Redis, Beanstalkd and MongoDB
 ======================================

-Before building the code and running the tests, execute the following commands to start Redis, Beanstalkd and MongoDB processes.
+Before building the code and running the tests, execute the following commands to start Redis and MongoDB:

 .. highlight:: bash